sparksp/lt-osp/content/skill/shield-mastery-expert.md

 replacement: true
 ladder: "tracking"
 ---
-Replaces the [Shield Mastery][shield-mastery] Occupational Skill.
+Replaces the [Shield Mastery]({{< ref "shield-mastery" >}}) Occupational Skill.
 A character with this skill can use a shield to parry weapon blows inflicting the Normal or Enchanted (Non-Artefact) Crush effect without damaging the shield.
 This Occupational Skill will not alter any other damage effect that ignores armour.

-[shield-mastery]: {{< ref "shield-mastery" >}}